deckhouse/virtualization/docs/USER_GUIDE.md

 A consistent snapshot guarantees a consistent and complete state of the virtual machine's disks.
 Such a snapshot can be created when one of the following conditions is met:
 - The virtual machine is turned off.
-- `qemu-guest-agent` is installed in the guest system, which temporarily suspends the file system at the time the snapshot is created to ensure its consistency.
+- [`qemu-guest-agent`](#guest-os-agent) is installed in the guest system, which temporarily suspends the file system at the time the snapshot is created to ensure its consistency.

-QEMU Guest Agent supports scripts that are executed on the guest OS before and after file system freeze and thaw operations.
-This allows you to prepare applications for snapshot creation without stopping services, ensuring application-level consistency.
+QEMU Guest Agent supports hooks scripts that allow you to prepare applications for snapshot creation without stopping services, ensuring application-level consistency.
+For more information on configuring hooks scripts, see the [Guest OS agent](#guest-os-agent) section.

-Scripts are placed in the hooks directory of the guest system and must have execute permissions.
-The directory location depends on the distribution:

-- `/etc/qemu-ga/hooks.d/` — in most distributions (Debian, Ubuntu, etc.);
-- `/etc/qemu/fsfreeze-hook.d/` — in some distributions (RHEL, CentOS, Fedora, etc.).

 An inconsistent snapshot may not reflect the consistent state of the virtual machine's disks and its components.
 Such a snapshot is created in the following cases: